DuttaAyush/Dev-notes/README.md

 - **Randomised timing** — commits land at different hours each day from a pool of 14 time slots
 - **Deterministic daily plan** — all triggers on the same day agree on the plan using a date-based hash seed
 - **Natural rest days** — occasionally produces zero-commit days so the graph doesn't look artificial
-- **One-file configuration** — adjust commit range, time slots, and messages without touching the workflow
+- **One-file configuration** — adjust commit range, time slots, and messages via a single JSON file
 - **Zero maintenance** — runs entirely on GitHub Actions with no external dependencies

 ---